PedroDanesvara/Esquenta/README.md

-# Aplicativo-Para-Coleta-Seletiva-Projeto-de-Extensao
+# Esquenta
-Repositório para organização do desenvolvimento do aplicativo
+Repositório para organização do que for desenvolvido no esquenta